The Attachments tool in Core is helpful, as it can give extra context to the information you’re recording, tracking, reporting, and managing.

-- The data import spreadsheet must be in the root (top level) of the zip file.
-Additional spreadsheets can be uploaded by adding them to a folder (directory) in the zip file, then referencing the file path in the spreadsheet.
+The data import spreadsheet must be in the zip file’s root (top level).
+Upload other spreadsheets by adding them to a zip file folder (directory), then referencing the spreadsheet’s file path.

-- Multiple files and/or web links can be imported into the same field by separating the path/links with commas in the spreadsheet.
+Import multiple files and/or web links into the same field by separating the path/links with commas in the spreadsheet.

-- See the Attachments article for a list of file type restrictions and additional requirements.
+See the Attachments article for a list of file type restrictions and other requirements.

 To import attachment files:

-On the Data Import Template, enter the expected file path and name for any imported files in the appropriate attachment field column in the spreadsheet (e.g., Folder/filename.jpg).
+On the Data Import Template, enter the expected file path and name for any imported files in the correct attachment field column in the spreadsheet, using forward slashes (e.g., August Reports/August23.jpg).

 File paths must be recorded in the spreadsheet using forward slashes (/) – if not your Data Import will fail without this proper formatting.

-- Enter any web links in the attachment field's column, noting the following:
+Enter any web links in the attachment field's column, noting that:

-- The accepted format for web links is [Display text](URL)
+The accepted web link format is [Display text](URL).

-- Special characters (brackets and commas) can be escaped by adding a \ before the special character.
+Special characters (e.g., brackets and commas) can be escaped on the back end by adding a \ before the special character.

-- Continue adding files and web links on the spreadsheet (as required), using commas to separate multiple files and/or web links in the same attachment field with commas (e.g., [Display text](URL),Folder/filename.jpg).
+Continue adding files and web links on the spreadsheet (as required), using commas to separate multiple files and/or web links in the same attachment field (e.g., [Display text](URL),Documents 2021/May 24 PA.jpg).

-- Create a zip file that contains the import spreadsheet, together with the files to be imported, ensuring the file structure matches the paths entered in step 3 above.
-See the Zip and unzip files article on the Microsoft Support site for more information on creating compressed files.
+Create a zip file containing the Excel spreadsheet, together with the files to be imported, ensuring the file structure matches the paths entered in step 3 above.

-- Drag and drop the zip file to the upload area or click the area to locate and open the file to complete the import process.
+- Drag and drop the zip file to the upload area or click the area to find and open the file to complete the import process.